jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > Congratulations!
 We just solved a problem using deep learning!

 The code looks simple and easy.
 When we solve couple visual recognition problems later, you will realize that the codes are almost the same.
+For real problems, we will have more input features with a few more fully-connected layers (FC).
 We prefer to keep things simple now so we can play with the model.
-For real problems,  we will have much more input features with a few more fully-connected layers (FC).

-For visual recognition, we convert the 2-D image into a 1-D array and feed it to an FC network.
-In practice, we add convolution layers (CNN) in front of the FC to push the accuracy higher.
-Fortunately, FC and CNN share many common techniques, and we will cover CNN in another article.

-Now, we increase the number of hidden layers back from 2 to 4.
+Now, we increase the number of hidden layers from 2 to 4.
 Do we improve the accuracy?
-In fact, our prediction accuracy drops.
-The training takes more iterations and tuning.
+In fact, our prediction's accuracy drops.
+The training requires more iterations and tuning.
 When we plot it in 3D with variable income and education, some part of the 2D plain is bent instead of flat.

 <div class="imgcap">
 <img src="/assets/dl/fc_4l.png" style="border:none;width:60%">
 </div>